nforgeio/neonKUBE/Images/neon-cli/XenServer/README.md

 To enable XenServer cluster provisioning, the **neon-cli** tool requires that the XenServer **xe** client tool be installed within the Docker image.
 This installation is handled by the `Dockerfile` by copying one of the Debian packages from this folder into the container and then installing it.

-Citrix provides the **xe** client package as part of its distribution but unforunately, XenServer is based on Centos Linux so this is a RPM package not an Ubuntu compatible DEB package.
+Citrix provides the **xe** client package as part of its distribution but unfortunately, XenServer is based on Centos Linux so this is a RPM package not an Ubuntu compatible DEB package.
 It is possible though to convert an RPM into a DEB package and the instructions below describe how to accomplish this:

 1. Create a temporary folder on your workstation.
 2. Download the XenServer ISO from: [here](https://xenserver.org/open-source-virtualization-download.html)